devdacian/solidity-fuzzing-comparison/README.md

 ### Challenge #3 Proposal: (Winner TIED ALL) ###

-Both Foundry & Echidna in `basic` mode are able to easily break the invariant, resulting in a tie.
-Medusa is unable to be used for this challenge as it requires a feature currently under development.
+Foundry, Echidna & Medusa in `basic` mode are able to easily break the invariant, resulting in a tie.

 ### Challenge #4 Voting NFT: (Winner TIED ALL) ###